TexasEscapes.comHistoric Texas: The Past As It Is Today

 Mike Cox

+Anyone familiar with state government knows that the Legislature requires the various agencies and commissions to submit a biennial report.
 Most agencies, eager to show taxpayers and legislative budget writers their worth, not only gladly abide by statute, they prepare an annual report.
-Full of statistics and charts, most of these reports are not the sort of document a normal person would want to curl up with in front of a fireplace.
+Full of statistics and charts, most of these reports are not the sort of document a normal person would want to curl up with in front of a fire place.

 Not so the Adjutant General’s Report for 1878, submitted by General William Steele to his Excellency, Gov. R.B.
 Hubbard on December 2 of that year.
 It has real content.

 At that time and for a good while thereafter, the Texas Rangers were a component of the Adjutant General’s Department.
-From the El Paso Salt War to the violent demise of outlaw Sam Bass, 1878 had been an eventful year for the Rangers, all of which makes for interesting reading in this report.
+From the El Paso Salt War to the violent demise of outlaw Sam Bass, 1878 had been an eventful year for the Rangers.
+All of which makes for interesting reading in this report.
 But there’s more.

 Unfortunately for posterity, to protect the innocent, Steele did not include the name of the correspondent or the addressee.
 For that matter, the general also omitted just how the missive came into state hands.
+Even so, it is one of the most remarkable letters ever penned by an outlaw, a class not generally known for its literacy.

 The outlaw, clearly a transplanted Texan, wrote the letter on Sept.
 1, 1878 from his camp in Dark Canyon, “Warloupe” Mountains, New Mexico.
 Better known to accurate spellers as the Guadalupe Mountains, this range bridges Texas and New Mexico about a hundred miles east of El Paso.